Devadasi: Devdasis in South India and the Chola Empire and Vijayanagara Empire

-Inscriptions indicate that 400 dancers, along with their gurus and orchestras, were maintained by the Brihadeesvarar temple, Thanjavur, with munificent grants including the daily disbursement of oil, turmeric, betel leaves, and nuts.
+Inscriptions indicate that 400 dancers, along with their gurus and orchestras, were maintained by the Brihadisvara temple, Thanjavur, with munificent grants including the daily disbursement of oil, turmeric, betel leaves, and nuts.
 Nattuvanars were the male accompanists of the Devadasis during their performances.
 The Nattuvanars conducted the orchestra while the Devadasi performed her service.
-Inscriptions indicate that Nattuvanars taught the Chola princess Kuntavai.
+Inscriptions indicate that Nattuvanars taught the Chola queen and princess Kundavai.

 As the Chola empire expanded in wealth and size, more temples were built throughout the country.
-Soon other emperors started imitating the Chola empire and adopted Devadasi systems of their own.
+Soon other empresses and emperors started imitating the Chola empire and adopted Devadasi systems of their own.

+Portuguese traveler Domingo Paes who visited Vijayanagara Empire in 16th century describes the presence of Devadasis in the empire.

 Natavalollu

 A community of Karnataka living in Andhra Pradesh, the Natavalollu were are also known as Nattuvaru, Bogam, Bhogam, and Kalavanthulu.

 It was customary in the Krishna district of Tenali for each family to give one girl to the Devadasi system.
-These dancers were known as Jakkulas.
+These dancers were known as Devadasis.
 As part of a social reform, a written agreement was made to formally end the practice.

-Ādapāpas were female attendants to the ladies of the families of Zamindars. Ādapāpas led a life of prostitution as they were not allowed to marry.
+Ādapāpas were female attendants to the ladies of the families of Zamindars. Ādapāpas were not allowed to marry.
 In some places such as the Krishna and Godāvari districts, Ādapāpas were known as Khasa or Khasavandlu.

 Natavalollu/Kalawants were a community that was distributed throughout the state of Andhra Pradesh.
 They were also referred to as Devadasi, Bogamvallu, Ganikulu, and Sani.
 Kalavantulu means one who is engaged in art.
 Davesh Soneji writes that, "By the early twenty-first century, large numbers of women in the Kalavanthulu community had converted to Christianity, because this promised them a stable monthly income as members of the new rehabilitation programs of these missions."